nobioma1/simpleCalculatorDOM/README.md

-## Simple Calulator Manipulating the DOM
+## Simple Calculator Manipulating the DOM